mariacarreira/calc_level_ChimeraX/README.md

 ```
 pip install torch==2.2.1
 ```
-Select ChimeraX Preferences dropdown (on Mac, see UCSF ChimeraX>Settings; on Linux/Windows, see Favorites>Settings), go to **Startup tab**, and add the line below to 'Execute these commands at startup':
+Select ChimeraX Preferences dropdown (on Mac, see UCSF ChimeraX>Settings; on Linux/Windows, see Favorites>Settings), go to **Startup tab**, and add the line below to **'Execute these commands at startup'**:

 ```
 open calc_level_ChimeraX/calc_level.py
 ```
+Close ChimeraX.

 ## Running
 To predict the isosurface level for density maps and visualize them at the predicted levels, run: